 “What is going on?
 Let me know if there is something I can do to help.
 I will maintain your confidentiality.”
 If there are multiple children I will not tell the parents who said what.
 I may change the words a little bit, just so they don’t know who it is coming from.
 “I want to express to them your feelings about what is going on and how it is making you feel.
 I want to try to give you a voice in this whole process.
 I want to give you the opportunity to express how you feel about the way your parents speak to each other, treat each other, and about how your parents getting divorced makes you feel.”

-I then meet with the parents and read the notes of my conversation with the children to them.
+I then meet with the parents and discuss my conversation with the children.
 Often one parent will say they had no idea, which is usually followed by the other parent saying, “I told you so.”

-Since children are part of the family and affected by the pending legal separation/divorce, it seems only fair that their opinions should be solicited and considered as part of the mediation process.
+Since children are part of the family and affected by the pending legal separation/divorce, it seems only fair that their opinions should be solicited and considered as part of the mediation process when appropriate.